Funding snapshot

 In-depth technical assistance (plans, processes and systems)

-Goal: Increase participant skills and deep understanding of integrating equity-informed climate considerations into plans, processes and systems.
+Increase participant skills and capacity to apply climate risk information and integrate equity-informed climate adaptation into plans, processes and systems

 Collaborative training (plans, processes and systems)